gracebeste/trends-sunscreen-analysis/README.md

 ## Folder Structure

 ## Datasets
-Two primary datasets were used in this analysis:
+Two primary datasets are used in this analysis:

 - Weather Data: